This set of VHDL Multiple Choice Questions & Answers (MCQs) focuses on “Data Conversion”.

 Explanation: This function is used to convert the parameter ‘p’ of type INTEGER, UNSIGNED, SIGNED or STD_LOGIC into STD_LOGIC_VECTOR.
 Note that the size of converted variable will be ‘b’ bits.
 So, b represents the number of bits in the converted object.

-10. What will be the value of y after the execution of following code?
+10. What will be the value of y after the execution of the following VHDL code?

 Library ieee; USE ieee.std_logic_1164.all; USE ieee.std_logic_arith.all; … SIGNAL m : UNSIGNED (3 DOWNTO 0); SIGNAL n : UNSIGNED (3 DOWNTO 0); SIGNAL y : STD_LOGIC_VECTOR (7 DOWNTO 0); y <=CONV_STD_LOGIC_VECTOR ((m+n), 8); …